MayonnaiseTraveler/dotfiles/README.md

 ***

 ### ToDo:
-- [ ] change polybar stuff position
-- [ ] Upgrade Dunst
-- [ ] change mpc keybinds to use keyboard media keys
 - [ ] Clear Scripts and re-organize files
-- [ ] Learn how to make rofi menus!
-- [ ] Add theme to rofi shutdown menus
-- [ ] Fix rofi menu on 1336x728 screens
 - [ ] Create Script to help downloading musics from yt
 - [ ] Create Keybind list in Readme
 - [ ] Create bash script for installation
 - [ ] Create Eww widgets
 - [ ] Create a bar with Eww
-- [ ] Switch to HyprLand?
-- [ ] finish bash script that changes volume of the active window
+- [ ] finish bash script that changes volume of the active window // unused
 - [ ] add a list of browser extensions i use
+- [x] change polybar stuff position
+- [x] Upgrade Dunst
+- [x] change mpc keybinds to use keyboard media keys // didn't work well
+- [x] Switch to HyprLand?
+- [x] Learn how to make rofi menus! // still didn't learn it all the way but added a few new menus
+- [x] Add theme to rofi shutdown menus
+- [x] Fix rofi menu on 1336x728 screens
 - [x] remove unecessary dependencies
 - [x] start using wpgtk to manage themes
 - [x] update readme further